Family movie night? There's an app for that

 Parents Need to Know

-Parents need to know that this is an enduring classic, celebrating its 50th anniversary of publication and selected as NPR's November 2011 Kids' Book Club Pick.
+Parents need to know that this is an enduring classic that has charmed readers for more than 50 years.
 For some younger kids, the academic subject matter may be a little too advanced, and hence boring.
 Different aspects will appeal to different kids -- some will find the puns hysterical, others will gravitate more to the math or Jules Feiffer's whimsical illustrations.
 If you're looking for robust, swashbuckling adventure with three-dimensional characters and a fast-moving plot, this is not your book.
 But if you want a vivid illustration of the perils of jumping to conclusions, The Phantom Tollbooth is for you.
 Note: The 1970 animated film version fails to convey the book's depth.

 Clearly a book by an unabashedly brainy adult, it evangelizes intellectualism with glee, which some kids are going to find more entertaining than others.
-But a book does not remain a hit for half a century without striking a chord in the hearts of a sizeable audience, and THE PHANATOM TOLLBOOTH has garnered a huge, multi-generational following.
+But a book does not remain a hit for more than half a century without striking a chord in the hearts of a sizeable audience, and THE PHANTOM TOLLBOOTH has garnered a huge, multi-generational following.